0J3/QuickRPC/README.md

 `valueless`-flags are structured like this: `--flagName`<br/>
 `value`-flags are structured like this: `--flagName value (can include spaces)`

-Regardless of which structure is used, each flag is on a seperate line in the `.flags` file (`.flags` file is found in your config directory, usually in `%APPDATA%\QuickRPC\Config` on windows, and `~/.config/quickrpc/Config` on linux - you can access the config by clicking `Open Config Folder`)
+Regardless of which structure is used, each flag is on a seperate line in the `.flags` file (`.flags` file is found in your config directory, which is usually `%APPDATA%\QuickRPC\Config` on windows, and `~/.config/quickrpc/Config` on linux - you can access the config directory by clicking `Open Config Folder`)

 To add one, add it to a new line in the `.flags` file, using the structures above